 Dropbox’s presentation may seem outdated compared to many modern pitch decks.
 It could use more graphic design, but the information is clear and presented in an easily digestible manner.

-The founders cleverly used the slide titled “In a perfect world…” to connect readers to the problem by encouraging them to imagine what life could be like if those problems didn’t exist.
+The use of the slide, “In a perfect world…” is unique and effective.
+With this slide, Dropbox connected readers to the problem and encouraged them to imagine life without struggling with digital storage issues.
 At the time, consumers weren’t aware that one could have “your files available wherever you are, on any device.”
-In 2022, this value proposition probably doesn’t seem so unique.
-However, in 2007, forgetting your USB dongle at home meant all your files were inaccessible.
-Ultimately, Dropbox changed how the world stores and shares files, and its pitch deck validates this point.
+In 2023, this value proposition probably doesn’t seem so unique.

 Dropbox’s Lifetime Funding